 Shopify is once again convincing in terms of performance and stability.
 Thanks to cloud hosting, the system relieves you of the administration and maintenance effort and, in perspective, will also be significantly faster thanks to the online shop 2.0.
 Although WordPress can also be significantly accelerated with a little effort, the fact that this requires extensions or programming knowledge to activate important functions is a disadvantage.

-Our comparison has shown that Shopify dominates over WooCommerce in four out of five points.
+Our comparison WooCommerce vs. Shopify has shown that Shopify dominates over WooCommerce in five out of six points.
 The system's cloud hosting offers a number of advantages, which can be seen in various areas.

 We can't deny that we might be a bit biased, since as a Shopify agency we've been specializing in web development for this solution for years.
 However, the clients who regularly come to us to switch from WooCommerce to Shopify prove us right when we say that Shopify offers a complete package for businesses of any size.
 Programmers, like us at Latori, can customize the system any way they want and ensure an optimal experience.